a2o/snoopy/doc/FAQ.md

 ~For currently unknown reason, when Snoopy is installed, CentOS 7 does not boot.~~ ~Here is the issue tracker entry:~~ ~https://github.com/a2o/snoopy/issues/28~~

+### 3. PulseAudio fills logs when Snoopy is installed

+Issue was originally reported here: https://github.com/a2o/snoopy/issues/29

+Transcript of original content (a bit condensed):

+    If, like us, you have users running desktop environments, you'll find pulseaudio filling your logs because of snoopy.

+    Workaround:
+    * edit /etc/pulse/client.conf
+    * if exists, uncomment line that starts with "autospawn" and change value to "no"
+    * if not, add a line "autospawn = no"

+    That should fix your issue.

+(Thanks to https://github.com/sykosoft for reporting this and providing a solution.)